Go Back

 Notes

-• Cover leftover cake tightly and store at room temperature for a couple days and/or in the refrigerator for up to 5 days.
+• Storage: Store tightly wrapped at room temperature for up to 2 days or in the refrigerator up to 5 days.
+Freeze (unglazed) up to 3 months; thaw and glaze before serving.